 The Student Activities Council, usually referred to as SAC, is the student-run organization responsible for sponsoring a variety of events for CSU's student body.
-The purpose of this organization is to contribute to the social, recreational, cultural, and educational development of the CSU community through programs and services.
+The purpose of this organization is to contribute to the social, recreational, and educational development of the CSU community through programs and services.
 SAC is made up of five committees that are responsible for a specific type of event programming.
-These committees include; Parties, Picnics & Games; Spotlight & Music; Spirit & Traditions; Cultural Affairs; and Ideas & Awareness.
+These committees include; Parties, Picnics & Games; Spotlight & Showcase RiverPark; and Ideas & Awareness.